Choughs have been breeding on The Lizard for many years now.

 Conservation status: IUCN Red List – Least Concern; Schedule 1 species, Wildlife and Countryside Act 1981; Annex 1 EC Birds Directive; Appendix II Bern Convention

-Known as the Cornish Chough because it was so common in the county, it was absent from Cornwall for over 30 years, mainly as a result of habitat loss and persecution.
+Sometimes known as the Cornish Chough because it was so common here, it was absent from Cornwall for over 30 years, mainly as a result of habitat loss and persecution.
 They famously returned in 2001 and have successfully re-established.
-There are now several pairs breeding in Cornwall, including the original pair who winged their way over here in 2001 and settled on the Lizard.
+There are now several pairs breeding in Cornwall.

-The best place to see them on The Lizard is along the coastal path, especially in June when the young Choughs have fledged.
+The best place to see them on The Lizard is along the coastal path.
 Watch out for their acrobatic flights, or spot them feeding in fields, searching for insects and larvae.
 This feeding behaviour is one of the reasons they benefit from land that is grazed at a low intensity by cattle or ponies – it keeps the vegetation short and they are able to search for food more easily.

 Did you know…?